AP 444: Teacher Development

 Definitions

-c) Self-Directed PD: Shall refer to any process where individual staff members take the initiative, with or without the assistance of others, to determine their learning needs and personal development with respect to the Quality Standards and/or professional development related to the requirements of their role.
+c) Self-Directed PD: Shall refer to any process where individual staff members take the initiative, with or without the assistance of others, to determine their learning needs and personal development with respect to the Quality Standards and/or professional development related to the requirements of their role, and with prior approval of the Principal.

 d) Site-Directed PD: Shall refer to any specific event where staff members are provided professional development activities as directed by their Principal, Director or other immediate supervisor.